Tinformant/MA-Permit-Test/README.md

 ## Chapter 5
 	If an emergency vehicle is coming from **any direction**, must pull as close as to the right side of the road.
 Stop until the vehicle has passed.
 	Never stop in an intersection.
 Drive through the intersection and pull over as soon as it is safe.
+### Skidding
+	Don't hit the brake
+	Turn steering wheel in the direction of skid
+### If involved in a crash
+	Property damage only
+	Exchange name, address, driver's license number